REVERSE ENGINEERING

 Image courtesy Marshall Prado/University of Tennessee Knoxville

-Reverse engineering resources
+Reverse engineering and sustainability

 Read more about how reverse engineering helps product design, helps re-create old printed circuit boards and other components, converts 2D drawings to 3D, and more.